Community_PhD

 Admitted Year: 2022

-Research Interests: health disparities and determinants of health, access to care, infectious disease policy, marginalized populations, rural health
+Research Interests: health disparities and determinants of health, marginalized populations, access to care, infectious disease policy, substance use disorders

 Before starting the PhD program, Ahra was a senior biostatistician in the Department of Biostatistics at VUMC

 where she worked for five years.
-She primarily collaborated on infectious diseases projects, working with international databases to evaluate health outcomes of people living with HIV as well as examining transmission patterns of COVID-19 and influenza in TN with the Vanderbilt Coronavirus Study and the CDC.
+She primarily collaborated on infectious diseases projects, working with international databases to evaluate health outcomes of people living with HIV, as well as examining transmission patterns of COVID-19 and influenza in TN with the Vanderbilt Coronavirus Study and the CDC.
 She has also worked on various research projects with the Department of Psychiatry.
-Ahra has been a co-author in journals such as the Lancet HIV, Clinical Infectious Diseases, Morbidity and Mortality Weekly Report, and Pain Medicine.
-Ahra is interested in evaluating the effects of policy and guidelines on population health outcomes to reduce disparities especially for minority groups.
+Ahra has co-authored in works published in journals such as the Lancet HIV, Clinical Infectious Diseases, Morbidity and Mortality Weekly Report, and Pain Medicine.
+Ahra is interested in evaluating the effects of policies and guidelines on population health outcomes to reduce disparities especially for minority groups.

 Ahra received an MPH with a concentration in Biostatistics from Loma Linda University.
 Prior to that, she received a BA from the University of California Los Angeles.
 Ahra loves to play tennis and spend time outdoors with her dog.
 She also enjoys cooking and baking when time permits.